Radg/english/mindmaps/articles.md

 - I get back from school at 2p.m.

 #### Before meals, days, months
-- I never have breakfask on Sunday
+- I never have breakfast on Sunday

 #### Before _next/last_ + days
 - See you next Monday!